osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

  (`gazebo_ros_pkgs-current`) which are built on top of the `gazebo-current` package.
 The steps to use them are:

- * Add the osrfoundation repository to your sources list
+ * Add the osrfoundation repository to your sources list.
  * Install `ros-$distro-gazebo-ros-pkgs-current` from the osrfoundation repository, which will install the `gazebo-current` package.
- * Use catkin workspaces to compile the rest of the software used from source
+ * Use catkin workspaces to compile the rest of the software used from source.

 ## FAQ

 #### I am a DARPA Robotics Challenge participant, which version should I use?